chijioke100/kfc-data-automation/README.md

 ## Future Features

-•	Add more functions
+•	Add more daily business processess like expenses, profit

-•	Calculate more business functions
+•	Calculate more daily business processess for enhancement

 ## Testing